amiya-sur/amiya-sur/README.md

 " Data Science is the next big thing, so am I ... "

-## End-to-End Projects Protfolio
+## My Protfolio Projects
-Repository contains data science projects completed by me for academic, self learning, and hobby purposes.
+My Repository contains data science/ data analysis projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks, or R markdown files.

 ### Content.
 - [Walmart Retail Analysis and Sales Prediction](https://github.com/amiya-sur/Walmart-Sales-Analysis-with-LinearRegression) - *This Graded Porject is part of the Simplilearn Masters Program on Data Science and Business Analytics where I was presented with Walmart Retail stores historical data for exploratory data analysis popularly known as EDA and finally build a predictive model to forecast demands for a particular store in absence of historical data or such unexpected scenarios.*
-- [Cyclistic Bike Share Analysis using R](https://github.com/amiya-sur/Cylicstic-Bike-Share-Analysis-using-R)- *This is graded project under Google Data Analytics - Capstone Project: Complete a Case Study to earn the Google Certified Data Analyst Professional Certificate.*

-*The primary focus of this project is to find:*
+- [Cyclistic Bike Share Analysis using R](https://github.com/amiya-sur/Cylicstic-Bike-Share-Analysis-using-R) - *This is graded project under Google Data Analytics - Capstone Project: Complete a Case Study to earn the Google Certified Data Analyst Professional Certificate.
+The primary focus of this project is to find:*
-*Question 1 - How do annual members and casual riders use Cyclistic bikes differently?*
+  * *Question 1 - How do annual members and casual riders use Cyclistic bikes differently?*

-*I have performed the following tasks  for successful completion of the project.*
-  * Ask
-  * Prepare
-  * Process
-  * Analyze
-  * Share
-  * Act

-*The above process has finally helped find patterns and key insights from the historical data.
+  *The above analysis has finally helped me find patterns and key insights from the 12 months historical data.
 This insights may help the company in taking data-driven decisions     for turning maximum Casual riders to Annual members and increase the revenue of the organisation.*
 <!---
 amiya-sur/amiya-sur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.